darraghomalley/tutorials/CuteBotController.md

 })
 ```
 ## Step 8 - Add button A+B is pressed to go forwards
-Add button b is pressed to the else-if and add a radio send string "Reverse"```blocks
+Add button A+B is pressed to the else-if and add a radio send string "Forwards"
 ```blocks
 loops.everyInterval(100, function () {
     if (input.rotation(Rotation.Pitch) == 60) {